Child Health Services

 - If your child is going overseas and will be having his or her immunisations administered in another country, you should bring along your child's health booklet to ensure correct administration and documentation.

 - Where possible, you should have your child immunised at the same clinic.

-- An injection certificate will be issued after your child has completed his or her schedule of childhood immunisations.
+- A vaccination certificate will be issued after your child has completed his or her schedule of childhood immunisations.
 The Certificate of Vaccination is one of the documents required for Primary One school registration.
-Ministry of Health also accepts the documentary evidence of immunisation downloaded from the National Immunisation Registry's (NIR) website.
-Please click here to go the the NIR website.
+Ministry of Health also accepts documentary evidence of immunisation downloaded from the National Immunisation Registry's (NIR) website.
+Please click here to go to the NIR website.

 - Singaporeans are able to use their Child Development Account (CDA) account to pay for enhanced vaccinations.
 If you are keen, please bring along the following documents at your baby’s first vaccination visit (at 3 months):

 - CDA* – NETS card with Pin Number (OCBC/Standard Chartered)

 - Latest CDA monthly statement or online CDA statement of account